Capraia: History

 In 1767 troops under Pasquale Paoli of the new independent Corsican Republic occupied Capraia.
+It was captured during the French conquest of Corsica, but returned to Genoa and detached from Corsica under the terms of the Treaty of Versailles (1768).

 In 1796 the British, under Admiral Lord Horatio Nelson, occupied the island for a short time, following the creation of the short-lived Anglo-Corsican Kingdom.
 After the Congress of Vienna in 1815 annexed the Republic of Genoa to the Kingdom of Sardinia, Capraia became part of the province of Genoa.
 Then in 1925, it was assigned to Livorno.

 Between 1873 and 1986 a penal colony occupied almost two-thirds of Capraia.
 In 1986 the government closed the penal colony and opened the island to visitors.